Diabetic connection: Chain pharmacies reach out to their communities

 “The patient is no longer in isolation,” Zabeli said.
 “It should help patient adherence, and it should help patient engagement.
 When all is said and done, patient outcomes would be better than it otherwise would have been.”

 The better patient outcomes would come from the fact that the technology would help patients make fewer mistakes in administering their own insulin.
 According to a 2013 study published in the Clinical Toxicology medical journal, of 642 cases of unintentional insulin errors over a 22-month period, 97.5% occurred in the home.
 According to a 2016 study published in Clinical Diabetes: A Publication of the American Diabetes Association, even patients who had been diagnosed 15 years ago still made mistakes in administering insulin, and the majority of people in the study believed they were administering their insulin correctly, even though they suffered “wide glycemic excursions.”

-Whether the patient education at the pharmacy takes the form of several sessions of a diabetes class, or a more informal interaction with the pharmacist, pharmacies can benefit from these relationships.
+Other services Whether the patient education at the pharmacy takes the form of several sessions of a diabetes class, or a more informal interaction with the pharmacist, pharmacies can benefit from these relationships.